 Indeed, the Intercom blog even attracts talent.
 The recruits are often already aware of the high-quality write-ups by the company.
 Also, the employees view getting published on the blog as an achievement and report it under their quarterly goals.

-That’s where the twenty years journalism experience of John Collins, a business and technology journalist, comes in.
+That’s where the twenty-year journalism experience of John Collins, a business and technology journalist, comes in.
 Intercom has a dedicated editorial team that pulls off the feat of guiding and coaching non-writers ridiculously well.

 A senior editor Geoffrey Keating shared his editing process with Animalz.
 For all the contributors, he edits their articles by scheduling face-to-face calls.
 He refers to the process as collaborative editing and believes that it’s a better process than leaving detailed comments in a document as it could discourage the contributor.